-This early victory, against the western secular dictator Assad, and the secular puppet government of Iraq, was a potential true Islamic Jihad, a Caliphate, here to conquer and terrorise the western backed apostates.
+This early victory, against the western secular dictator Assad, and the secular puppet government of Iraq, was seen by many as a potential true Islamic Jihad, a Caliphate, here to conquer and terrorise the western backed apostates.

 The love for ISIS didn’t last, because it soon became clear that non-Muslims and western puppets were not their only victims.
 ISIS hated everyone that did not live up to their version of Islam.
 When that penny dropped the real denunciation of ISIS began.
 But still, there they were, the fault of the west – and never mind that so many western Muslims that had nothing to do with Syria and Iraq joined ISIS, the only common cause being … Islam.

 Eventually ISIS made it absolutely clear that what they were doing is what they would do whether the west intervened in ‘Muslim lands’ or not.
 At last, ‘moderate’ Muslims, even politically duplicitous ‘Islamists’, who oppose violence, realised that ISIS wasn’t for them.

 It’s surprising the outrage didn’t come sooner for Muslims living in the west, since so many had left the Middle East to escape the oppressive atmosphere of theocracies.
 Even today you’ll find Muslims like Mehdi Hasan being clear in their condemnation of ISIS, but still emphasising their view that it’s the fault of the west, because ISIS are “Nothing to do with Islam”.